programmers-coffee-morning/programmers-coffee-morning/posts/post.md

 ### The Open / Closed Principal

 At the moment my coffee morning is open to anyone.
 But I think there's probably an optimal number of people for online chatting somewhere between 2 and 8.
 So if the group becomes successful I'll make it invite only.
+Invites will need to be renewed to allow rotation of people.

 So that everyone who wants to can benefit from a virtual coffee morning I encourage other people to organize one and add the details here.
 To do this sent a [PR here](https://github.com/programmers-coffee-morning/programmers-coffee-morning).